Open Network Configuration

 • (optional) - array of AlternativeSubjectName

-• A list of alternative subject names to be matched against the alternative subject name of an authentication server certificate.
+• A list of alternative subject names to be matched against the alternative subject names of an authentication server certificate.
+If set, the server certificate is only accepted when any of the list items matches an entry in the alternative subject name extension of the server certificate.

 • DomainSuffixMatch